lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 ## Introduction

 On this lab we will get familiar with the digital IC implementation flow by looking at the Static Timing Analysis of the Cadence flow: Tempus.

-During this lab you will get familiar with the TCL language used to create scripts, and then analyze the timing a couple of digital blocks.
+During the lab you will get familiar with the TCL language used to create scripts, and then analyze the timing characteristics of a couple of digital blocks.

 ## TCL